Miss Grand Egypt

-Miss Grand Egypt is a national beauty pageant title awarded to Egyptian representatives competing at the Miss Grand International contest.
-The title was first awarded in 2013 when a Cairo-based pharmacist, Aya Abdallah Ahmed, was assigned by the Miss Grand Egypt licensee, Amal Rezk, to represent Egypt in the inaugural edition of Miss Grand International in Thailand.
-Amal Rezk is also the director of a national pageant of Miss Egypt, and another international platform, Miss Eco International.
+Miss Grand Egypt is a national beauty pageant organisation that selects representatives to compete at Miss Grand International.
+In 2013, Aya Abdallah Ahmed from Cairo was the first representative appointed by the Miss Grand Egypt licensee, Amal Rezk.
+She represented Egypt at the inaugural Miss Grand International pageant in Thailand.
+Rezk is also the director of Miss Egypt, and Miss Eco International.

-Since the first competition in 2013, Egyptian representatives have never been placed in Miss Grand International.
+Since the first competition in 2013, there has never been an Egyptian contestant that been placed at Miss Grand International.

 History

-Egypt joined Miss Grand International for the first time in 2013 and was represented by an appointed representative, Aya Abdallah Ahmed; however, she was unplaced on the international stage held in Thailand.
-From 2013 to 2021, the right to send Egyptian candidates to compete at Miss Grand International belonged to the director of Miss Egypt pageant, Amal Rezk, and the representatives were either directly hand-picked or determined through such a national contest.
+Egypt joined Miss Grand International in 2013 and was represented by Aya Abdallah Ahmed, who was at the contest.
+From 2013 to 2021, the right to send Egyptian candidates to compete at Miss Grand International belonged to the director of Miss Egypt, Amal Rezk.
+Representatives were either chosen or selected by a contest.

-In 2021, one of the Miss Egypt 2021 winners was expected to compete at Miss Grand International 2022 in Indonesia, but no representative was elected, due to the termination of the partnership between Miss Grand International (MGI PLC) and Miss Egypt after the Miss Grand Thailand-affiliated representative, Juthamas Mekseree, who was assigned to compete at the Egypt-based Miss Eco International 2021 which was also managed by Amal Rezk, together with other 8 country representatives were infected by COVID-19 during pageant activities and were left without proper management.
+At Miss Egypt 2021, the winner was expected to compete at Miss Grand International 2022 in Indonesia, but due to the termination of the partnership between Miss Grand International (MGI PLC) and Miss Egypt, none was selected.